amintavassolian/android_template/README.md

 android_template
 ================

-This is template for Android projects
+This is a template repository for other projects